 Milan is the heart of Italian high-fashion and glamour and houses some of the world's most expensive shops and hotels.
 Milan is also Global Experiences' most popular location for internships in the fashion and a great location to get first hand experience working in your field.
 Living in the second largest city in Italy can definitely add up, but there are tons of free things to experience and free things to do in Milan during your internship or visit.

-1. Window shopping: Milan is famous for its shopping quarter.
-The windows are design for window shoppers and they display some of the finest hand crafted Italian clothes, shoes and furniture available in the city.
+Milan is famous for its shopping quarter, as it's known as the fashion capital of the world.
+The windows are designed for window shoppers and they display some of the finest hand crafted Italian clothes, shoes, and furniture available in the city.
 All year, buyers come to Milan to choose items to sell around the world in top department stores and boutiques.
 For a taste of high-end fashion, start in the Quadrilatero d'Oro (Golden Rectangle), an area created by four streets- Via Montenapoleone, Via Manzoni, Via del Corso, and Via Senato.
 Between these are the famous Via della Spiga and Via Sant’Andrea.

-2. Duomo: Take a few hours to visit one of the most spectacular buildings in Europe.
-One of the largest Cathedrals in Europe, the Duomo is the center of the historic heart of Milan and it is completely free to go inside.
+Take a few hours to visit one of the most spectacular buildings in Europe.
+One of the largest Cathedrals in Europe, the Duomo is the center of the historic heart of Milan and it's completely free to go inside.
 For a breath-taking view of Milan, and good bit of exercise, visit the terrace at the top for a small amount of Euros.

-5. Castello Sforzesco: For a budget friendly cultural experience, take a tip to visit this recently restored 15th century castle, which now contains a range of museums including a unique collection of musical instruments and furniture.
+For a budget friendly cultural experience extravaganza, take a tip to visit this recently restored 15th century castle, which now contains a range of museums including a unique collection of musical instruments and furniture.
 Enjoy a stroll around the beautiful grounds and explore some modern and historical range of Italian art and artifacts.
 The castle is accessible by public transport from the city center, specifically near the Duomo.